What is cosmic education?

 Observing animals and plants while you’re out and about or just looking out the window:

 “We had sandwiches for lunch.
 It’s important to eat because we need food to live.
 What do you think those birds need to survive?”

-This is opportunity to talk about how animals need food, water, sunlight, air, and shelter.
-You can apply this question to plants and even discuss more about what people’s survival needs are.
+This an opportunity to talk about how animals need food, water, sunlight, air, and shelter.
+You can apply this question to plants and even discuss more what people’s survival needs are.

 While discussing what “alive” means and classifying things as “alive” and “not alive”.
 For example: cars are not alive, but insects are.
 This could happen during a walk through your neighborhood: